Radcliffe Line: Prior ideas of partition

 The idea of partitioning the provinces of Bengal and Punjab had been present since the beginning of the 20th century.
 Bengal had in fact been partitioned by the then viceroy Lord Curzon in 1905, along with its adjoining regions.
-The resulting 'Eastern Bengal and Assam' province, with its capital at Dhaka, had a Muslim majority and the 'West Bengal' province, with its capital at Calcutta, had a Hindu majority.
+The resulting province of Eastern Bengal and Assam, with its capital at Dhaka, had a Muslim majority, while West Bengal, with its capital at Calcutta, had a Hindu majority.
 However, this partition of Bengal was reversed in 1911 in an effort to mollify Bengali nationalism.

 Proposals for partitioning Punjab had been made starting in 1908.
 Its proponents included the Hindu leader Bhai Parmanand, Congress leader Lala Lajpat Rai, industrialist G. D. Birla, and various Sikh leaders.
 After the 1940 Lahore resolution of the Muslim League demanding Pakistan, B. R. Ambedkar wrote a 400-page tract titled Thoughts on Pakistan.
 In the tract, he discussed the boundaries of Muslim and non-Muslim regions of Punjab and Bengal.
 His calculations showed a Muslim majority in 16 western districts of Punjab and non-Muslim majority in 13 eastern districts.
 In Bengal, he showed non-Muslim majority in 15 districts.
 He thought the Muslims could have no objection to redrawing provincial boundaries.
 If they did, "they [did] not understand the nature of their own demand".